Exotic diving sites in Phu Quoc

 Perhaps this is the best diving spot for coral reefs in the North Phu Quoc Island tour, coral is 12m from the water surface.
 Here you can see a variety of tropical fish.
 At a depth of 7-10m, there is a group of large rocks, forming a canyon that makes the terrain here very interesting.
 At the more shallow areas, you can see large hard corals and large sea anemones along with pink anemonefish.
 It is possible to snorkel around Doi Moi island.

 At low tide, Fingernail Island is connected to the mainland by a coral reef at only 10 m depth.
-This diving site has a system of large rocks piled up on the sand at the bottom, creating many hiding places for fish such as catfish or big puffer fish.
-Do not ignore the sand bottom here because if you are patient, you will discover many creatures of the same color as the sand that are right near you.
+This diving site has a system of large rocks piled up on the sand at the bottom, creating many hiding places for fish such as catfish or big pufferfish.
+Do not ignore the sand bottom here because if you are patient, you will discover many creatures of the same color as the sand that is right near you.

 Diving in Phu Quoc

 This diving area is bordered by Cambodia.
 Called Bang island because there is a big terminalia catappa tree on the island, local fishermen often come here to avoid the heat.
-Here, the sea water is quite clear and large stones stacked create a space to help corals live and develop.
+Here, the seawater is quite clear and large stones stacked to create a space to help corals live and develop.

 Fortune Teller island

-Similar to the Bang island, this island is not large but also a interesting and attractive diving spot for tourists.
+Similar to the Bang island, this island is not large but also an interesting and attractive diving spot for tourists.

 The east of Turtle island